 - Required Fees

-- $95 in fall for museum and theater tickets and an overnight field trip; $30 per quarter in winter and spring for museum, theater or sporting event tickets.
+- $95 in fall and winter for museum and theater tickets and overnight field trips; $30 in spring for museum, theater or sporting event tickets.

 - Research Possibilities